DaleFielding/b-boulder/README.md

     * Serve static assets with an efficient cache policy; to speed up site use on repeat visits
     * Smaller image file sizes for mobile view for Wellbeing Focus page and About page; to save on load time

+### Other Testing
+* Testing on other browsers:
+    * Google Chrome
+    * Microsoft Edge
+    * Firefox
+* Google Developer tools
+    * I have continuously tested and played around with many different resolutions, to ensure there is no unexpected behaviour.
+* Devices:
+    * Google Pixel
+    * Samsung S10
+    * Dell Inspiron (Windows 11)
+* Other users
+    * My partner Laura Gibbons has tested the site herself on her Google Pixel

 ## Technologies Used